fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-node-health-check-guide.md

 ### Ports

 A Fleek Network Node, or the process we refer to as Node has bound to `0.0.0.0` and has a port exposed to the host, port 6009 and in the Stack's network, port 4069.

+⚠️ If you have choose to install natively the ports 4069 and 6009 are bound to the host.
+Otherwise, if you've installed the recommended Docker stack the port 4069 is not exposed to the host (you cannot communicate with port 4069 from your host, you'd have to run in the docker stack network).

 Below, we explain what these are used for: